 The MOTHY model developed by Météo-France is used on an operational basis to predict the drift of pollutants on the ocean surface.
 It is based on a limited domain ocean model coupled to a pollutant dispersion model forced by wind and pressure fields provided by an atmosphere model.
-This atmosphere model can be the IFS model (European Centre for Medium-Range Weather Forecasts) or the ARPEGE model (Météo-France) (Courtier et al. [1]).
+This atmosphere model can be the IFS model (European Centre for Medium-Range Weather Forecasts) or the ARPEGE model (Météo-France) (Courtier et al., 1991).
 The system was designed specifically to forecast drift.

-Currents are computed using a barotrope model coupled to a turbulent viscosity model with a bilinear eddy viscosity profile (Poon and Madsen [2]), so as to represent vertical current shear.
+Currents are computed using a shallow water model coupled to a turbulent viscosity model with a bilinear eddy viscosity profile (Poon and Madsen, 1991), so as to represent vertical current shear.
 This approach is particularly well suited to areas where large-scale currents are negligible (such as in the English Channel or on the continental plate of the Bay of Biscay).
-In seas affected by large-scale currents, the results must be reviewed by a forecaster.
+In seas affected by largescale currents, the results must be reviewed by a forecaster.
 This is always the case in the Mediterranean Sea, for example, and sometimes necessary for the Spanish coastline in the Bay of Biscay, depending on the place, time, season and year.

 The oil slick is modeled as a distribution of independent droplets that move in response to currents, turbulence and buoyancy.
 Turbulent diffusion is modeled with a three-dimensional random walk technique.
-The buoyancy force depends on the density and size of the oil droplets so that larger (more buoyant) droplets tend to remain in the surface layer whereas the smaller droplets are mixed downwards (Elliot [3]).
+The buoyancy force depends on the density and size of the oil droplets so that larger (more buoyant) droplets tend to remain in the surface layer whereas the smaller droplets are mixed downwards (Elliot, 1986).
 In general, about 65 to 70% of the droplets remain on the sea surface.
 If a droplet is moved on to land, then that droplet is considered beached and takes no further part in the simulation.
-A weathering module is also included (Comerma et al [4]).
+A weathering module is also included (Comerma et al, 2002).

-The model was calibrated on a few well documented pollution incidents such as Torrey Canyon, Amoco Cadiz and Tanio (Daniel [5]).
-Operated since 1994 in the marine forecast section at Météo-France, it has been used extensively for the Erika (1999) incident (Daniel et al [6,7]).
+The model was calibrated on a few well documented pollution incidents such as Torrey Canyon, Amoco Cadiz and Tanio (Daniel, 1996).
+Operated since 1994 in the marine forecast section at Météo-France, it has been used extensively for the Erika (Daniel et al, 2001, 2002) and the Prestige incidents (Daniel et al, 2004).
 A meteorologist on duty is able to run the model on request.
-Five to ten interventions each month are conducted in real time
+An average of ten interventions each month are conducted in real time.